Applications for USDA Urban Agriculture and Innovative Production Grants Due April 9

 - Partnering with the Vermont Law and Graduate School Center for Agriculture and Food Systems to develop resources that help growers understand and work through local policies.

-Learn more at www.usda.gov/urban.
-For additional resources available to producers, download the Urban Agriculture at a Glance brochure or visit www.farmers.gov/urban.
+Learn more at usda.gov/urban.
+For additional resources available to producers, download the Urban Agriculture at a Glance brochure or visit farmers.gov/urban.